cjwit/rhythm/part2.md

 ---
-title: "On Rhythm (Part 2: Cycles, grooves, and time) DRAFT"
+title: "On Rhythm (Part 2: Cycles of time) DRAFT"
 author: Christopher Witulski
 pandoc: pandoc part2.md -o part2.html -s -H pandoc.css
 ---

-## Part 2: Cycles of time
+## Cycles of time

 We can divide time into pieces, both small and large.
 Seconds or minutes move quickly when compared to hours, days, and weeks.
 We can count seconds, but feel hours passing differently.
 We generally use sleep to mark days and weather can tell us about passing months or years.
 The same is true for music.
 While writing music down on paper forces us to measure things in certain ways, those methods are not always aligned with how we sense sound's temporal momentum.